The Ultimate Europe Packing List for Traveling Families

 Consider packing:

-You do not need a full food kit.
-European grocery stores and bakeries are everywhere, often better and cheaper than what you find at home.
+You don't need a full food kit.
+European grocery stores and bakeries are everywhere.
+Aldi in Berlin is cheaper than Lidl, by the way.
+My Manchester host mum from study abroad drilled this in: shop the local discounter, not the tourist supermarket.
 The goal is bridging gaps, not replacing meals.

 Medicine and First Aid

 Pack a small but comprehensive kit.
-Pharmacies in Europe are excellent, but you do not want to be searching for children's ibuprofen at midnight in a city where you do not speak the language.
+Pharmacies in Europe are excellent, but you don't want to be searching for children's ibuprofen at midnight in a city where you don't speak the language.
+One important note for German trips: pharmacies are CLOSED on Sundays.
+Plan ahead.

-- Children's pain reliever and fever reducer (both ibuprofen and acetaminophen)
+• Children's pain reliever and fever reducer (both ibuprofen and paracetamol)

-- Saline nasal spray -- airplane cabin dryness can trigger congestion in kids
+• Saline nasal spray - aeroplane cabin dryness can trigger congestion in kids

 Keep all of this in one clear zip-lock bag so you can find it fast and show it at security without hassle.